LaunchCodeEducation/java-web-development/src/chapters/orm-part1/background.rst

 Models are NOT persistent data stores and relational databases do NOT shape the Java objects we will be using.
 We want to make sure that the two remain separate.

+.. index:: !
+Spring Data JPA, !
+Hibernate

 ORM in Spring
 -------------

-In Spring, our JPA is called the Spring Data JPA.
-If you look up JPA on the internet, you will find many different ones!
+In Spring, our JPA is called the **Spring Data JPA**.
+If you look up JPA on the internet, you will find many different examples!
 While JPAs follow the same set of standards, different frameworks have different JPAs that work within their specific framework.
-The object-relational mapper we will be using with the Spring Data JPA is Hibernate.
+The object-relational mapper we will be using with the Spring Data JPA is **Hibernate**.
 As you run your apps, you will notice Hibernate and JPA pop up in the logs!
 To run your apps, you need to connect MySQL to a Spring application.
 Let's do this with ``coding-events``!